Headway:

 Downloadable 'Reflection Guides' for each video to help you apply the knowledge and skills to your particular situation.

-Future access to all our additional new tools to support Family-based Self-help as we release them.
+Advance information on new tools to support Family-based Self-help as we release them.

 "Maudsley Learning’s mission is to improve mental health for all through delivering high quality training and development based on the world-leading expertise at South London and Maudsley NHS Foundation Trust.
 We are delighted to contribute our expertise to this exciting project by Family Mental Wealth, to help improve the lives of children and young people through supporting their families with vital knowledge and skills."